top of page

 If we observe the Passover symbols and foot washing at the beginning rather than at the end of the 14th, we are, by necessity, forcing people to be gathered one day earlier at the end of the 13th/beginning of the 14th for the foot-washing, bread, and wine (Jn.
 13: 6-17).
 This adds an extra day to the Feast of Unleavened Bread, contrary to the law.

 The erroneous practice of observing the ordinances on the night part (beginning) of the 14th places the individual in a time and place when their death penalty (for sin) cannot be “passed over”.
 Remember, Christ, our Lord, protected the Hebrews in Egypt who obeyed God’s word and killed the Passover at the end of the 14th of Abib and had its blood on the doors where they lived (Ex.
 12:12-13).
-Today, that blood is found, symbolically, in the wine we partake, as a sign of the Second Covenant Passover (Mt.
+Today, that blood is symbolically found in the wine we partake as a sign of the Second Covenant Passover (Mt.
 26:27; Mk.
 14:23-24; Lk.
 22:20; 1Cor.
 11:23-26).
 The sign of the blood of Christ of the New Covenant is now on the doorposts and lintels of our hearts and minds as a sign of our obedience to the second phase of the Covenant of God (Jer.
 31:33; Heb.
 8:10).

-Why the Symbols Were Introduced On the Night of the 14th
+Why The Symbols Were Introduced on the Night of the 14th

 There is a rational explanation as to why Christ introduced the symbols for the Passover, which the disciples had to partake of, yet this was at the beginning of the 14th of Abib rather than in the late afternoon (i.e., 3 p.m. onwards).

 Then came the Day of Unleavened Bread, when the Passover must be killed.
 8 And He sent Peter and John, saying, “Go and prepare the Passover for us, that we may eat.”
-9 So they said to Him, “Where do You want us to prepare?”
+9 So they said tom, “Where do You want us to prepare?”
 10 And He said to them, “Behold, when you have entered the city, a man will meet you carrying a pitcher of water; follow him into the house which he enters.
 11 Then you shall say to the master of the house, ‘The Teacher says to you, “Where is the guest room where I may eat the Passover with My disciples?”’
 12 Then he will show you a large, furnished upper room; there make ready.”
 13 So they went and found it just as He had said to them, and they prepared the Passover.
 14 When the hour had come, He sat down, and the twelve apostles with Him.
 15 Then He said to them, “With fervent desire I have desired to eat this Passover with you before I suffer; 16 for I say to you, I will no longer eat of it until it is fulfilled in the kingdom of God.”
 17 Then He took the cup, and gave thanks, and said, “Take this and divide it among yourselves; 18 for I say to you, I will not drink of the fruit of the vine until the kingdom of God comes.”
 19 And He took bread, gave thanks and broke it, and gave it to them, saying, “This is My body which is given for you; do this in remembrance of Me.”
 20 Likewise He also took the cup after supper, saying, “This cup is the new covenant in My blood, which is shed for you (Lk.
 22:7-20; NKJV).

 The night of Christ’s betrayal was not the evening the Lamb had already been sacrificed (Jn.
 13:27-29).
 Only Christ knew fully that he was the Passover Lamb of God who would be killed the following afternoon and ratify the New Covenant in his blood.
 The disciples only knew that a Passover sacrifice had to be offered and killed later in the afternoon of that same day, in accordance with the animal sacrificial ordinances of the First Covenant.
 They did not understand it would be their Lord and Master who would offer himself as the sacrificial offering in fulfilment of scripture (Isa.
 11:1, 49:7, 50:6, 52:14; Jer.
 23:5; Ezek.
 17:22-24; Zech.
 6:12; Psa.
 22:6-7, 15, 17, 69:7-12, Psa.
 69:19-20, 88:8, 102:3-5).

-Isa 53:1-12 ESV Who has believed what he has heard from us?
+Isa.
+53:1-12 ESV Who has believed what he has heard from us?
 And to whom has the arm of the LORD been revealed?
 (2) For he grew up before him like a young plant, and like a root out of dry ground; he had no form or majesty that we should look at him, and no beauty that we should desire him.
 (3) He was despised and rejected by men, a man of sorrows and acquainted with grief; and as one from whom men hide their faces he was despised, and we esteemed him not.
 (4) Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.
 (5) But he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed.
 (6) All we like sheep have gone astray; we have turned—every one—to his own way; and the LORD has laid on him the iniquity of us all.
 (7) He was oppressed, and he was afflicted, yet he opened not his mouth; like a lamb that is led to the slaughter, and like a sheep that before its shearers is silent, so he opened not his mouth.
 (8) By oppression and judgment he was taken away; and as for his generation, who considered that he was cut off out of the land of the living, stricken for the transgression of my people?
 (9) And they made his grave with the wicked and with a rich man in his death, although he had done no violence, and there was no deceit in his mouth.
 (10) Yet it was the will of the LORD to crush him; he has put him to grief; when his soul makes an offering for guilt, he shall see his offspring; he shall prolong his days; the will of the LORD shall prosper in his hand.
 (11) Out of the anguish of his soul he shall see and be satisfied; by his knowledge shall the righteous one, my servant, make many to be accounted righteous, and he shall bear their iniquities.
 (12) Therefore I will divide him a portion with the many, and he shall divide the spoil with the strong, because he poured out his soul to death and was numbered with the transgressors; yet he bore the sin of many, and makes intercession for the transgressors.

 When the new symbols were introduced to them, it was a proclamation foreshadowing that Christ would be the Passover Lamb sacrificed that year at Passover.
 It was the moment that signified the impending fulfilment of the sacrificial law.
 Christ, offering himself, brought an end to all the sacrificial ordinances, which included a physical lamb (or goat) as the Passover symbol.